Skip to main content

 Final Product

-Once camera FOV cones ares configured in Maps & Floorplans, you can readily discern which cameras in an area are facing an area of interest.
+Once camera FOV cones are configured in Maps & Floorplans, you can easily identify which cameras are directed toward an area of interest.

 You can then use Maps & floorplans to easily identify which camera will have the best view of an incident: